cosmos/cosmos/README.md

 #### Lightning Network

-The lightning network is a proposed message relay network operating at a layer above the Bitcoin blockchain, enabling many orders of magnitude improvement in transaction throughput by moving the majority of transactions outside of the consensus ledger into so-called "payment channels".
+The Lightning Network is a proposed message relay network operating at a layer above the Bitcoin blockchain, enabling many orders of magnitude improvement in transaction throughput by moving the majority of transactions outside of the consensus ledger into so-called "payment channels".
 This is made possible (with